MX23RW : Saturday, March 22 16:46:33| >> :120:80527:80527:

 Aaron Ramsdale is expected to replace Alex McCarthy in goal, while Joe Aribo and Paul Onuachu both scored against Ipswich a fortnight ago and could start again in midfield and attack respectively.

-As for Bournemouth, Evanilson (foot), Enes Unal (ACL), Alex Scott (knee), Marcos Senesi, Julian Araujo (both hamstring), Adam Smith (muscle) and Julio Soler (international duty) all remain unavailable for selection, while James Hill and Luis Sinisterra (both hamstring) are both doubtful.
+As for Bournemouth, Evanilson (foot), Enes Unal (ACL), James Hill, Marcos Senesi, Julian Araujo (all hamstring), Adam Smith (muscle) and Julio Soler (international duty) all remain unavailable for selection, while Alex Scott (knee) and Luis Sinisterra (hamstring) have "a chance" of returning, according to Iraola, are will be assessed ahead of kickoff.

 A back four of Lewis Cook - still operating as a makeshift right-back - Illia Zabarnyi, Dean Huijsen and Milos Kerkez is expected to protect goalkeeper Kepa Arrizabalaga, while Tyler Adams and Ryan Christie continue to link arms in centre-midfield.